yaor42/EulerianExtractor/readme.md

     `fieldVarName` is a string that defines the name of field output.
 4. Component of field output

     `fieldVarComponent` is a string that defines the component or invariant of the field output of interest if it is a vector or tensor.
-Possible values of vector and higher order tensor are same with that of the path based script, while possible values for invariants have a different form:
+Possible values of vector and higher order tensor are same with that of the path based script, while possible values for _invariants have a different form from path based script_:
 	`MAGNITUDE`, `MISES`, `TRESCA`, `PRESS`, `INV3`, `MAX_PRINCIPAL`, `MID_PRINCIPAL`, `MIN_PRINCIPAL`, `MAX_INPLANE_PRINCIPAL`, `MIN_INPLANE_PRINCIPAL`, `OUTOFPLANE_PRINCIPAL`
 5. Instance Name